Do I Need More Combustion Ventilation Air (CVA)? See if More Combustion Ventilation Air (CVA) is Required For Your Home

 There is an easier formula that achieves the same results.
 Divide the total BTU input by 2, and then drop the last zero.
 Example: 44,000 BTU input divided by 2 = 22,000.
 Drop the last zero = 2,200 cu. ft.
 If the “existing area” is less than the “required cubic feet,” then CVA is required.

 Rules for Combustion Ventilation Air

 Rule 1: Requires two opening.
-CVA from conditioned space (living space, not garage) requires that each opening shall have a NFV area of at least 1 sq. in. for every 1000 BTUs input.
-1 upper vent within 12" of ceiling and 1 lower vent within 12" of floor venting to unconfined space (attic / crawlspace).
-Each opening, minimum 100 sq. in.
+CVA from conditioned space (living space, not garage) requires that each opening shall have an NFV area of at least 1 sq. in. for every 1000 BTUs input.
+1 upper vent within 12″ of the ceiling and 1 lower vent within 12″ of floor venting to unconfined space (attic/crawlspace).

-Below are the vent opening multipliers to calculate NFV area.
+Below are the vent opening multipliers to calculate the NFV area:

 - Mesh 1/4 in. or larger = 90% of the actual vent opening

 - Mesh, less than 1/4 = 50% of the actual vent opening

 - Metal louvers = 75% of the actual vent opening

 - Wooden louvers = 25% of the actual vent opening

 In the Sacramento, Folsom, El Dorado Hills area, we see some of these rules and vents more than others.
 Vent openings usual use 1/4 in. or larger mesh.
 Rule #1 is typically used for utility closets, and Rule #4 is used for unconditioned garages.